 In accordance with ASC 810, the Company reviews all of its joint venture relationships annually to ensure that there are no entities that require consolidation.
-As of December 31, 2023, there were no previously unconsolidated entities that were required to be consolidated as a result of this review.
+As of December 31, 2024, there were no previously unconsolidated entities that were required to be consolidated as a result of this review.
+The Company accounts for its investments in unconsolidated joint ventures under the equity method of accounting.